UT WIC Eng

 • Women and children 2 years and older are issued reduced-fat, low-fat, or non-fat yogurt.

-• Children younger than 2 years are issued whole-fat yogurt.
+• Children younger than 2 years are issued whole fat, reduced-fat, or low-fat yogurt.

 • Some of your milk benefit can be substituted for yogurt.
-Call your local WIC clinic if you would like yogurt and less milk.
+Talk to your local WIC clinic if you would like yogurt and less milk.

 Milk